Kerala backwaters: Economic significance

-Kuttanad region is crisscrossed with waterways that run alongside extensive paddy fields, as well as fields of cassava, banana and yam.
-The crops are grown on the low-lying ground and irrigated with fresh water from the canal and waterways connected to Vembanad lake.
-Palakkad, the granary of Kerala, lies on the bank of Bharathappuzha river.
+Kuttanad region is crisscrossed with waterways that run alongside extensive paddy fields, as well as fields of cassava, banana, and yam.
+The crops are grown on the low-lying ground and irrigated with fresh water from the canal and waterways connected to Vembanad Lake.
+Palakkad, the granary of Kerala, lies on the banks of the Bharathappuzha River.
 Thrissur-Ponnani Kole Wetlands are fertile.
-Ponnani Kole Wetlands lie on the bank of Biyyam backwater.
-The area is similar to the dikes of the Netherlands, where land has been reclaimed from the sea and crops are grown.
+Ponnani Kole Wetlands lie on the banks of the Biyyam backwater.
+The area is similar to the dikes of the Netherlands, where land has been reclaimed from the sea, and crops are grown.

 Ecological significance

 Vembanad Wetland is included in the list of wetlands of international importance, as defined by the Ramsar Convention for the conservation and sustainable use of wetlands.

 Boat races

 Chundan vallams or snake boats are narrowboats over 100 ft long, with a raised prow that stands 10 ft above water and resembles the hood of a snake.
-Traditionally these were used by local rulers to transport soldiers during waterfront wars.
+Traditionally, these were used by local rulers to transport soldiers during waterfront wars.
 In modern times, it has spawned a new sport – the Vallam Kali (boat race).
-Each Chandan vallam accommodates about a hundred muscular oarsmen.
+Each Chandan vallam accommodates about a hundred muscular rowers.